An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Overview

-The way Conjecture \ref{conj_DMC} arises in our work on families of automorphic $L$-functions appears to be novel.
-But in fact Conjecture \ref{conj_DMC} occupies a rather central role in number theory.
+The way Property $\Dbf_n(\varpi)$ arises in our work on families of automorphic $L$-functions appears to be completely new.
+But it is actually the subject of a well-known conjecture which occupies a rather central role in number theory.
+Specifically, Duke \cite[\S 3]{Duk98} and Ellenberg and Venkatesh \cite[Conjecture 1.3]{EllVen05} conjecture: \begin{conjecture}[Discriminant Multiplicity Conjecture] For each $n \geq 2$, $\Dbf_n(0)$ holds. \end{conjecture}

+Of course, $\Dbf_2(0)$ holds; for $n \geq 3$, much less is known, and results toward Conjecture \ref{conj_DMC} would have strong implications.
 First, the ``pointwise'' counts encapsulated in Property $\Dbf_n(\varpi)$ relate to ``average'' counts for the number of extensions of degree $n$ with bounded discriminant.
-In one direction, this is trivial: knowing Property $\Dbf_n(\varpi)$ implies immediately that there are at most $\ll_{n,\ep} X^{1+\varpi + \ep}$ degree $n$ extensions of $\Q$ with discriminant at most $X$.
-It may be surprising that there is also an implication in the other direction; this has been proved by Ellenberg and Venkatesh \cite{EllVen05}, and we will return to this circle of ideas in \S \ref{sec_class_relationships}.
+In one direction, this is trivial: Property $\Dbf_n(\varpi)$ immediately implies there are at most $\ll_{n,\ep} X^{1+\varpi + \ep}$ degree $n$ extensions of $\Q$ with discriminant at most $X$.
+It may be surprising that there is also an implication in the other direction; this has been proved by Ellenberg and Venkatesh \cite[Prop.
+4.8]{EllVen05}.

-Second, questions about $\Dbf_n(\varpi)$ are closely connected to questions about $\ell$-torsion in class groups, for primes $\ell$.
+Second, questions about $\Dbf_n(\varpi)$ are directly connected to questions about $\ell$-torsion in class groups, for primes $\ell$.
 As just one example (see Duke \cite{Duk95}), quartic fields of fixed discriminant $-q$ ($q$ prime) can be explicitly classified by odd octahedral Galois representations of conductor $q$, and the number of such fields can be expressed as in \cite{Hei71} as an appropriate average of the number of 2-torsion elements in the class groups of cubic number fields of discriminant $-q$.
-More generally, there is a tight link between the Discriminant Multiplicity Conjecture and the main pointwise conjecture for upper bounds for $\ell$-torsion in class groups (Conjecture \ref{conj_class} below).
-Our first application of the new effective Chebotarev density theorems is to $\ell$-torsion in class groups, and thus in \S \ref{sec_class_relationships} we make quantitatively precise the relationships between Conjecture \ref{conj_class}, conjectures about $\ell$-torsion, and the Cohen-Lenstra-Martinet heuristics for the distribution of class groups.
+More generally, as noted in \cite[p.
+164]{EllVen05}, if Conjecture \ref{conj_DMC} holds (for all $n$), then it implies the main pointwise conjecture, Conjecture \ref{conj_class}, for upper bounds for $\ell$-torsion in class groups (for all $n,\ell$).
+The way we employ property $\Dbf_n(\varpi)$ in the present work is in some sense more efficient, since to study $\ell$-torsion (for all $\ell \geq 1$) in class groups of degree $n_0$ fields we only require information about $\Dbf_{n}(\varpi)$ for $n=n_0$, not for all $n$.